Do you want to achieve your weight loss goals faster?

 Learning from your mistakes, making adjustments as needed, and trying again.
-That’s how goals are achieved.
+That’s how all goals – weight loss included – are achieved.

 What I am going to teach you today is how to learn faster.

-The faster you learn, the faster you can settle into a routine that works well for YOU (not Pilates Pam in accounting).
+The faster you learn, the faster you can settle into a routine that works well for YOU and your body (not Pilates Pam in accounting).

 What Happens When People Refuse To Learn & Adapt